-Over the last couple of months, we have relied on our broadband much more than we usually do.
-During the lockdown we have used the Internet to work, socialise, get fit, learn new skills and teach our children.
+Over the last year or so we have relied on a good broadband connection more than ever before.
+During the lockdown and subsequent restrictions we all relied on the Internet to work, socialise, get fit, learn new skills and teach our children whilst off school.
 Speedy internet access and a reliable broadband connection are essential especially as many of us also stream a large percentage of home entertainment.
-In fact, broadband has become such an important factor in people’s daily lives that it’s one of the top must-haves on most homebuyers’ wish lists.
+In fact, broadband has become such an important factor in people’s daily lives that it’s one of the top must-haves on most homebuyers’ wish lists and homes with a poor connection or coverage can be tricky to sell.

-With fast broadband an essential for most buyers, here’s what you need to consider when purchasing a property.
+With fast broadband at the top of most buyers’ wish list, here’s what you need to consider when purchasing a property.

 It’s free and easy to check the broadband performance in a particular area.
 You can do this by asking any Internet Service Provider (ISP) such as Sky, TalkTalk, BT or Virgin to name just a few, to check the broadband coverage.
 You can do this either online or by calling the sales line.
 Make sure you speak to more than one provider to get the best speed.